Loyal in Clark County, Wisconsin — The American Midwest (Great Lakes)

 Some Gave All

 This memorial is dedicated to our Loyal area veterans of the past and present for their bravery, service, and sacrifice in times of peace and war while protecting the principles of our United States of America.

 Location.
 44° 44.074′ N, 90° 30.416′ W. Marker is in Loyal, Wisconsin, in Clark County.
 Marker is on Park Avenue north of West South Street (Wisconsin Highway 98), on the right when traveling north.
+Memorial is at West Side Community Park.
 Touch for map.
-Memorial is at West Side Community Park.
 Marker is in this post office area: Loyal WI 54446, United States of America.
+Touch for directions.

 Also see . . .

 1. Milwaukee Journal Sentinel.
 Loyal weighs the cost.
 "Josh Schmitz and Todd Olson were killed almost exactly two years apart."
 (Submitted on November 15, 2011.)

 2. City of Loyal, Wisconsin.
 "Loyal was so named because of the patriotic nature of the men of the pioneer town who went off to protect the Union during the Civil War in the 1860s....
 [The Veterans Memorial] was inspired by the 2001-2002 eighth grade class, and funded by the sale of engraved memorial bricks."
 (Submitted on November 15, 2011.)

 Categories. • Military •